bright/new-www/content/blog/managing-decimals-in-pos-bill-splitting-for-restaurants.md

 <div className="image">![Bill splitting UI POS](/images/split-payment.png "Bill splitting UI POS")</div>

 That's the business logic behind it but what about the code?

+## How to represent decimals in payment software development

+When handling decimals in code for monetary values using **floating-point types** like `float` and `double` is highly discouraged due to their inherent imprecision.
+Here's why, and what alternatives should be used instead.

+### Problems with float and double

+`Float` and `double` are designed to handle a wide range of values by approximating them, which can introduce rounding errors – a critical issue when dealing with money.
+Due to the way floating-point arithmetic works, numbers cannot always be stored exactly, leading to inaccuracies.
+For example, performing a calculation with float might result in values like 0.999999999 instead of 1.
+This lack of precision makes float and double unsuitable for representing currency.

+### Recommended approaches for currency decimal coding

+* **Use integers**

+A common alternative is to represent monetary values in cents (or the smallest unit of the currency) using an integer type, such as `int` or `long`.
+For example, instead of representing $10.99 as 10.99 with a float, it can be stored as 1099 cents with an integer type.
+This avoids floating-point inaccuracies while still enabling exact arithmetic.

+* **Use arbitrary precision types**

+Many programming languages offer data types that handle decimals with greater precision.
+In **Java**, for instance, `BigDecimal` is a highly recommended option for monetary calculations, as it provides control over rounding and allows exact calculations without floating-point errors.
+Similarly, **Python**'s decimal type offers a way to handle monetary values precisely.

+* **Control over rounding**

+Using types like `BigDecimal` or `Decimal` also gives developers control over rounding behaviors, which is crucial for restaurant operations where rounding must comply with legal and business standards.

+## Does your bill split cover all these scenarios?

+While building POS payment solutions for retail and hospitality you will deal with decimals.
+Ensure your solution covers a variety of mathematical scenarios related to features like bill splitting.

+Do you struggle with implementing payment features? **We’ve been [scaling POS systems](/our-areas/pos-software-development/) for over a decade**, **contact us to discuss your solution**.